What will my parents think?

 Why do people think I am unhappy or angry when I am not?

-The average person associates Parkinson’s disease with tremor, but the disease is commonly referred to by health professionals as a disease characterized by “poverty of movement.”
+The average person associates Parkinson’s disease with tremor, but the disease is commonly referred to by health professionals as a disease characterised by “poverty of movement.”
 Many Parkinson’s patients have stiffness and rigidity in their muscles, including facial muscles.
 Muscles tend to move with difficulty, lacking subtlety and fluidity.
 Referred to as “facial masking,” these symptoms may give a Parkinson’s patient’s face a grim or set look, because smiling and other facial nuances are difficult to convey.

-Many people do not realize just how much they rely on visual cues to relate to you, or to interpret what you say.
+Many people do not realise just how much they rely on visual cues to relate to you, or to interpret what you say.
 Explain to people who may incorrectly believe you are unhappy or upset that your body language “lies,” and it is just symptoms of your Parkinson’s disease.
 It’s a good opener for talking about the disease in general.
 Meanwhile, intentionally exaggerate your facial expression to correspond to how you are actually feeling.
 Practice facial exercises and move your facial muscles frequently to help relieve the stiffness.

 Why are my friends acting so strange?